 2. Check the value of your pensions

 Once you have a retirement date in mind, you’ll need to check the current value of your pensions.
-You should be able to find this information on your annual pension statement
+You can find this information on your annual pension statement.

 Your statement should provide you with an estimate of how much your pension could be worth at retirement based on several assumptions.
 It will also tell you how much income your pension could provide, usually based on current annuity rates.